vinaysingh8866/commit-analyser/readme.md

 # Commit Analyser

-Commit Analyser to see which days of the week you commit the most
+Commit Analyser to see which days of the week you commit the most and make a cool tagline with ChatGPT.

 ## How to use